cdsalmons/github-codemirror/README.md

 <img src="images/icon-128.png" width="128" align="right" />

-This replaces the default GitHub Issue textarea (for a New Issue or Comments); with a [CodeMirror running in GFM mixed mode](http://codemirror.net/mode/gfm/).
+This replaces the default GitHub Issue textarea with a [CodeMirror running in GFM mixed mode](http://codemirror.net/mode/gfm/).
+This works for a New Issue and for Comments on an existing Issue.

 ### GitHub CodeMirror Features